Joword/interpretation-miniapp/README.md

 # interpretation-miniapp
-a miniapp about how to interpret some guidelines.
+a miniapp to show genetic variants interpretation result.